-In June of 1979, the white majority rule was ended and the country was renamed Zimbabwe-Rhodesia.
+In June of 1979, the white minority rule was ended and the country was renamed Zimbabwe-Rhodesia.
 I am unsure whether this anthem was used in Zimbabwe-Rhodesia as the sole national anthem, if it was a part of the anthem (perhaps combined with “God Bless Africa”, similar to what is currently being done in South Africa), or if it was not used at all.
 Control of Zimbabwe-Rhodesia was returned to British rule starting in December 1979 when the name Southern Rhodesia was assumed, and God Save the Queen was again the national anthem until full international recognition was achieved as Zimbabwe in April 1980.

 Special thanks to: Bert H de la Houssaye and Federico Vicini for some of this information.